-Dy default, the user root is the only PBS Operator and Manager.
+D By default, the user root is the only PBS Operator and Manager.
 To allow other users to be privileged, the server attributes operators and managers will need to be set (i.e., as root, issue 'qmgr -c 'set server managers += <USER1>@<HOST>').
-See TORQUE/PBS Integration Guide - RM Access Control on page 1TORQUE/PBS Integration Guide - RM Access Control in the Moab Workload Manager Manual Version Installation Guide.
+See TORQUE/PBS Integration Guide -RM Access Control in the Moab Workload Manager Administrator Guide.

-If qmgr is invoked without the -c option and standard output is connected to a terminal, qmgr will write a prompt to standard output and read a directive from standard input.
+If gmgr is invoked without the -c option and standard output is connected to a terminal, qmgr will write a prompt to standard output and read a directive from standard input.